Skip to contents

 Value

-A Heatmap object, either as a dotplot, or a heatmap, or a list containing a matrix of the average expression data, scaled or not, and another matrix containing the percentage of cells expressing each feature.
+A Heatmap object, either as a dot plot, or a heatmap, or a list containing a matrix object of the average expression data, scaled or not, and another matrix object containing the percentage of cells expressing each feature.

 Examples